 This is a worthy question.
-Generally when you ask somebody about the best coffee beans to use you will get the generic answer: ‘it all comes down to taste and preference’.
-God knows I have said this sentence too many times to count and it is essentially true – we all have different coffee tastes.
-I prefer more bright, acidic notes while a colleague of mine prefers darker, chocolaty notes.
+Generally, when you ask someone about the best coffee beans to use, you will often hear the generic answer: ‘it all comes down to taste and preference’.
+This sentiment is essentially true, as we all have different coffee tastes.
+Personally, I prefer bright, acidic notes, while a colleague of mine favors darker, chocolaty notes.

-In this article we will show you how to think when choosing you beans for cold brew, but if you want a list our recommendations we have one.
+In this article, we will guide you on how to think when choosing your beans for cold brew.
+If you are looking for specific recommendations, we have a list for you.

-However, when it comes down to cold brew there are actually a few definitive factors that influence the taste of your brew and therefore there are particular beans that work best for a cold brew.
+However, when it comes to cold brew, there are a few definitive factors that influence the taste of your brew.
+According to the Specialty Coffee Association, cold-brew extraction parameters, such as water temperature and brew time, significantly impact flavor.
+Therefore, certain beans work best for a cold brew.

-I should reiterate – there is no official right answer and you might disagree with everything I say here today but I am going to give you my two cents on what I think are the best coffee beans to use for your cold brew.
+To reiterate, there is no official right answer, and you might disagree with my suggestions.
+Nonetheless, I will share my insights on what I believe are the best coffee beans for your cold brew, considering the extraction parameters recommended by the Specialty Coffee Association.

 Cold Brew Process and Coffee Extraction

-The first thing that needs to be pointed out is that the cold brewing is a whole a different thing altogether, compared to our standard way of brewing coffee with hot water.
-If you want a deep dive into this subject, check our article on “Cold Brew Coffee Extraction“, it will help you understand better the info on this article.
+The first thing that needs to be pointed out is that cold brewing is entirely different from our standard method of brewing coffee with hot water.
+According to the Specialty Coffee Association (SCA), cold-brew extraction parameters are distinct, and they have published recommended guidelines for this process.
+If you want a deep dive into this subject, check our article on “Cold Brew Coffee Extraction“, it will help you better understand the info in this article.

 Why Do We Brew Hot?

-One of the reasons for brewing coffee hot is to speed up and increase the brewing and extraction process.
-This means that we can brew coffee much quicker when we brew hot.
-It also means that more qualities from the coffee bean are extracted.
+One of the reasons for brewing coffee hot is to speed up and enhance the brewing and extraction process.
+This allows us to brew coffee much quicker when using water at 195-205°F, as recommended by the SCA.
+It also means that more flavors from the coffee bean are extracted.

 What Happens when We Cold Brew?

 When we cold brew, we do not extract these notes.
-It is next to impossible.
+The SCA’s guidelines for cold-brew extraction parameters suggest that it’s next to impossible to extract the bright, acidic tones.
 This is not necessarily a bad thing.
-With cold brewing, we can really single out and enjoy the other notes in the coffee cup, such as the darker, chocolaty and more nutty tones.
+With cold brewing, we can really single out and enjoy the other notes in the coffee cup, such as the darker, chocolaty, and more nutty tones.

-A cold brew is incredibly smooth and not at all bitter, which is often not the case when we are dealing with the darker tasting profile.
-This means the yield is delicious but completely different to what we would expect from a hot cup of coffee.
+A cold brew is incredibly smooth and not at all bitter, which is often not the case when we are dealing with the darker tasting profile. (cold-brew extraction parameters, for which the Specialty Coffee Association has published recommended guidelines) This means the yield is delicious but completely different from what we would expect from a hot cup of coffee.

 How to Select Coffee Beans for Cold Brew?

-My point here is that there is no point in buying coffee beans that have an acidic profile, as those notes won’t be extracted by cold brewing anyway.
-If you brew an acidic or fruity coffee cold, you will get a muted and quite flavorless cup.
+My point here is that purchasing coffee beans with an acidic profile is unnecessary for cold brewing, as those notes won’t be extracted effectively.
+According to the Specialty Coffee Association, cold-brew extraction parameters are different from hot brewing, and if you brew an acidic or fruity coffee cold, you will end up with a muted and rather flavorless cup.

 Single Origin vs Blends for Cold Brew Coffee

-A well known fact is that single origin beans are expensive.
-Perhaps a not so well known fact about cold brewing is that it is easy and forgiving.
+A well-known fact is that single origin beans tend to be more expensive.
+Perhaps less known is that cold brewing is easy and forgiving, as noted in this article.

 Should We Buy Cheaper Beans?